 How long to spend in Yosemite National Park

 How long do you have?
 Honestly, there is no right answer to this question.
-If you have one day, this guide is for you.
-If you have 5 days, this a great guide for when you explore Yosemite Valley.
+If you have one day to spend in Yosemite, this guide is for you.
+If you have 5 days, this a great starting place for exploring Yosemite Valley.
 I have met people who have been hiking in Yosemite upwards of 10 weekends a year for 10-20 years.
 They are not bored yet.

 Don’t let anyone tell you that you HAVE to spend a specific amount of time in Yosemite.
 Ideally, I would spend at least 3-4 days in the park on every visit but not everyone has that option.
-A day trip to Yosemite Valley can be a perfect way to enjoy the area
+One day in Yosemite Valley can be a perfect way to enjoy the area

 Best time of year to visit Yosemite Valley